 This PwC guide explains the principles of accounting and financial reporting for business combinations and noncontrolling interests (ASC 805) under both U.S. GAAP and IFRS.
 This guide includes our perspectives on the application of those principles, and our insights on the challenges of accounting for intangible assets and goodwill in the post-combination period.
 Read more

-In this webcast, our team of turnaround and bankruptcy professionals from our Deals practice, will continue our conversation regarding companies in financial distress.
-This webcast will focus on specific valuation topics as well as financial reporting requirements under US GAAP both during and, upon emergence from bankruptcy.
+This webcast focuses on specific valuation topics as well as financial reporting requirements under US GAAP both during, and upon emergence from, bankruptcy.

 FASB eliminates the requirement to restate prior period financial statements for measurement period adjustments.